-Did you also know that failure to do this could invalidate your insurance could leave you hundreds of thousands of pounds in debt should they make a claim against you.
+Did you also know that failure to do this could invalidate your insurance and leave you in hundreds of thousands of pounds of debt should they make a claim against you.

 When it comes to regular clients, it’s all too easy to skip the consultation all together, after all, you know them and they know you, right?
 Wrong – it only takes something going wrong on one of their visits and they have a lawsuit against you.
+Allergies can also develop suddenly, even when a client has had no previous reaction before.
 Not only would this damage your reputation but it could ruin your business.
 So why are a large proportion of salons so relaxed about it?

 As well as the legal implications, a client consultation is important for keeping a client’s record card up to date.
 After all, skin, hair and nails can change over time, and if your client has been visiting you for years then chances are they won’t be in the same condition as their first consultation.
 We have previously discussed the importance of creating a client database where we recommend the best practices in storing client information.